usbarmory/armory-boot/README.md

 TamaGo unikernel boot
 ---------------------

-> :warning: this is currently experimental, and requires that the HW RNG is
-> not reinitialised.

 To load a TamaGo unikernel, the bootloader only needs the path to the ELF binary along with its SHA256 hash for validation.